 Pigmented Skin vs. Non-Pigmented Skin

-Some people get freckles, sun spots, and age spots, and also developing browning or blackening of the skin after acne, cuts and scrapes, or other forms of skin irritation.
+Some people get freckles, sun spots, and age spots, and also developing browning or blackening of the skin after acne5, cuts and scrapes, or other forms of skin irritation.
 Some people have skin with even pigmentation and no spots of any kind.
 If you have highly pigmented skin, that is, skin that produces spots, you need to avoid any kind of irritation or inflammation to keep your skin tone smooth.
 The agents that are designed to remove skin spots sometimes cause permanent discoloration!
 But if you have non-pigmented skin, stronger acne products may be OK for you.